crenaz/astroWind/README.md

 # THIS IS BASED ON: "🚀 AstroWind"

+FIRST OF ALL: Big, big thanks to **[onwidget](https://www.buymeacoffee.com/onwidget)** for starting this!
+Really amazing work.
+Because it's open-source, I'm comfortable using this as a base to craft specific experiences.
+Thank you!!

+*original Readme:*
 **AstroWind** is a free and open-source template to make your website using **[Astro](https://astro.build/) + [Tailwind CSS](https://tailwindcss.com/)**.
 Ready to start a new project and designed taking into account best practices.

 ## Features